Office of Public Advocacy

 No finding of incapacity is required for a conservatorship but a visitor may still be appointed.[Top of Page]

-Medical and nursing care, speech therapy, occupational therapy, physical therapy, psychological therapy, counseling, residential services, legal representation, recreational therapy, socialization, job training and other similar services are considered direct services.[Top of Page]
+Medical and nursing care, speech therapy, occupational therapy, physical therapy, psychological therapy, counseling, residential services, recreational therapy, socialization, job training and other similar services are considered direct services.[Top of Page]

-An independent or agency person, who provides or arranges for services for the aged, adult physically disabled, developmentally disabled/mentally retarded, or children with medically complex conditions.[Top of Page]
+An independent or agency person, who arranges for services for the aged, adult physically disabled, intellectually or developmentally disabled, or children with medically complex conditions.[Top of Page]

 A term commonly used to describe both support services provided to those in need with their consent, and legally enforced guardianship/conservatorship services that intervene in a person's life without their consent, in response to physical, emotional and financial abuse or neglect.